 Customer Feedback Can Improve Your Business

-The real reason to collect customer feedback is to use it to improve your service to your customers, improve your product or service offerings, and grow your business.
+The real reason to collect customer feedback is to use it validate new product ideas, improve your service to your customers, improve your product or service offerings, and grow your business.
 Customers have more choices than ever.
 We are a long way from the days when people might have had one or two options.
 We live in a global marketplace where our clients are always on the hunt for lower prices, better products, and the best customer service.
 If they can't get what they want from you, it won't take them long to find it elsewhere.
 The internet has created more informed and educated customers.
 They can access a bottomless pool of information from the palm of their hands.
 They can also quickly find out about your business and how your customers, current and former, feel about you and your products or services.

 Using Customer Feedback Is the Best Marketing

 Most businesses don't relate customer feedback to their marketing budget, but they should.
 We all know how much more expensive it is to acquire new customers as opposed to the cost of keeping current ones.
 If your customers aren't entirely happy with your product and don't think you are listening to their concerns, you may lose them.

 Even beyond that, the cheapest and most effective way to reach new customers is through referrals.
 Referrals come through satisfied customers.
 Satisfied customers get what they need from your product; it addresses their pain points.
 When happy customers have a concern or idea, they know they will be listened to.
 Adding more to the bottom line, current customers who are satisfied and highly engaged spend more money.

 All Feedback is Good Feedback